beast-dev/doc/tutorials/howtos/tracer_convergence.md

 ### Loading output files into TreeTracer

 We continue with loading the output **.trees** files of both replicates (i.e. files `HIV_USA_replicate_1.trees` and `HIV_USA_replicate_2.trees`) of the same BEAST XML into TreeTracer.
-Note that far fewer samples were kept in these files compared to the .log files, as .trees file quickly take up a lot of storage space.
+Note that far fewer samples were kept in these files compared to the .log files, as .trees files can quickly take up a lot of storage space.
+Given that previous publications (Hong et al., 2020; Brusselmans et al., 2024) mention that the burn-in was already discarded from the posterior sample trees files, we start our assessment in TreeTracer without any burn-in, and click the `Computer RF distances` and `Compute MDS` buttons one after the other:

 {% include image.html file="treetracer-convergence1.png" prefix="/tutorials/howtos/" %}<br />

+Switching over to the `Between-run Analysis panel` reveals two distinct point clouds corresponding to our two .trees files in the 3D visualisation but also in two out of the three 2D projections.
+The point cloud of replicate 1 (in blue) seems to have a tail, warranting further inspection:

 {% include image.html file="treetracer-convergence2.png" prefix="/tutorials/howtos/" %}<br />

+In the `Within-run Analysis` panel, we immediately see a rather lengthy burn-in present in the sampled trees (the white - very light blue points):

 {% include image.html file="treetracer-convergence3.png" prefix="/tutorials/howtos/" %}<br />

+Switching to the second replicate in the same panel, we also see a burn-in still present among the sampled trees:

 {% include image.html file="treetracer-convergence4.png" prefix="/tutorials/howtos/" %}<br />

+This is confirmed by the Fréchet correlation ESS values of the individual replicates and the combined samples.
+Note how the trace plot of the RF distance to the last sampled tree for the second replicate is showing a downward trend:

 {% include image.html file="treetracer-convergence5.png" prefix="/tutorials/howtos/" %}<br />

+{% include image.html file="treetracer-convergence6.png" prefix="/tutorials/howtos/" %}<br />

+{% include image.html file="treetracer-convergence7.png" prefix="/tutorials/howtos/" %}<br />

+{% include image.html file="treetracer-convergence8.png" prefix="/tutorials/howtos/" %}<br />

+{% include image.html file="treetracer-convergence9.png" prefix="/tutorials/howtos/" %}<br />

+{% include image.html file="treetracer-convergence10.png" prefix="/tutorials/howtos/" %}<br />

 ## Citing Tracer and TreeTracer